-The local police department for the Colorado Springs campus is: Colorado Springs Police Department, 7850 Goddard Street, Colorado Springs, CO 80920, 719-444-7000.
+The local police department for the Colorado Springs campus is: Colorado Springs Police Department, 7850 Goddard Street, Colorado Springs, CO 80920, (719) 444-7000.

-The local police department for the Denver South campus is: Aurora Police Department, 15001 E. Alameda Pkwy, Aurora, CO 80012, 303-627-3100
+The local police department for the Denver South campus is: Aurora Police Department, 15001 E. Alameda Pkwy, Aurora, CO 80012, (303) 627-3100.

-Investigation Procedures
+Investigation and Grievance Procedures

-The University is committed to undertaking prompt, thorough, impartial and fair investigations upon receiving formal notice or allegation of a complaint of sexual misconduct and/or sexual harassment.
+The University is committed to undertaking prompt, thorough, impartial, and fair investigations, hearings, and resolutions upon receiving formal notice or allegation of a complaint of sexual misconduct and/or sexual harassment.
 The University will make no determination regarding responsibility for the alleged conduct until the conclusion of the investigative and adjudicative process.
 From the initial investigation to the final result, the University will treat all involved individuals with respect and sensitivity.
-Depending upon the nature of the alleged or suspected policy violation, the relevant University official (or his or her designee) will conduct an investigation either alone or with one or more other University officials as deemed appropriate by the University.
+Depending upon the nature of the alleged or suspected policy violation, the relevant University official (or designee) will conduct an investigation either alone or with one or more other University officials as deemed appropriate by the University.